Boys Like Girls: Boys Like Girls (2006–2009)

 "Thunder" was released as the third and final single from the album on May 6, 2008.
 The song peaked at number 76 on the Billboard Hot 100 and was certified gold by the RIAA.
-Boys Like Girls played at the Slam Dunk Festival on the Glamour Kills stage, in Leeds, on Sunday, May 25, 2008.
+Boys Like Girls played at the Slam Dunk Festival on the Glamour Kills stage, in Leeds, on May 25, 2008.
 The band was also the opening act for Avril Lavigne's 2008 Best Damn Tour throughout the majority of North America.
 From July to August, Boys Like Girls toured with Good Charlotte, The Maine, and Metro Station, for the Soundtrack of Your Summer Tour.
 The band also performed at various Six Flags locations as part of the mtvU Video Music Awards Tour.
 In September and October, the band went on the Verizon College tour with Cute Is What We Aim For and Lights.
-In between tour dates, they worked alongside Nickelodeon pop singer Miranda Cosgrove on her upcoming debut album, released in 2009.
+In between tour dates, they worked alongside iCarly actress and singer Miranda Cosgrove on her About You Now EP, released in 2009.

 Boys Like Girls supported Fall Out Boy on their UK tour in October, along with You Me at Six.
 A month later the band's debut DVD, Read Between the Lines, was released on November 4, 2008.
 The DVD peaked at number 20 on the Billboard Music Videos chart.
 In January 2009, Boys Like Girls toured the UK with Metro Station and Every Avenue supporting.

 Love Drunk (2009–2010)

 Johnson announced on his website that the band had begun to record their new album on February 10, 2009.
-It was recorded half in Vancouver and half in New York City, where it was produced by Brian Howes and S*A*M & Sluggo.
+It was recorded half in Vancouver and half in New York City, where it was produced by Brian Howes and S*A*M and Sluggo.
 Drawing "influences from all across the board, from every type of music," the band wrote nearly 80 tracks for the album.
-On June 18, Boys like Girls confirmed the title for their second album would be Love Drunk.
+On June 18, Boys Like Girls confirmed the title for their second album would be Love Drunk.
 On June 30, the band released their first single, the title track of the album.
 The music video features actress and singer Ashley Tisdale, which premiered in August, via MTV.
 The song peaked at number 22 on the Billboard Hot 100 and was certified platinum by the RIAA.
 In August 2009, the band performed at the Summer Sonic Festival in Japan.
-They also made history on August 15, when they were featured alongside The All-American Rejects, Hoobastank, Raygun, Kasabian, Pixie Lott and Misha Omar as one of the live acts at Asia's very first MTV World Stage Live concert that was held in Malaysia.
+On August 15, they were featured alongside The All-American Rejects, Hoobastank, Raygun, Kasabian, Pixie Lott and Misha Omar as one of the live acts at Asia's first MTV World Stage Live concert that was held in Malaysia.
 In promotion of the album, the group released a digital-only single, "She's Got a Boyfriend Now" on August 11, and premiered "Heart Heart Heartbreak" through PureVolume on August 17.
 The album was officially released on September 8.
 In its first week, it sold more than 40,000 copies, landing it on the number eight spot on the Billboard 200.
 The band embarked on the OP Tour with Cobra Starship, A Rocket to the Moon, The Maine, and VersaEmerge in October 2009.